milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

   )
 ```

-it's quite simple for now. now call it from anywhere in the code and evaluate it to check if it works properly
+It's quite simple for now.
+Now call it from anywhere in the code and evaluate it to check if it works properly.

 ```(custom-page) => "Custom page"```

-it returns the string so it looks good. now let's connect it to a route. modify ```app-routes```
+It returns the string so it looks good.
+Now let's connect it to a route.
+Modify ```app-routes```.

 ```
 (defroutes app-routes